viaacode/sip-specification/sip_structure/5_structure_package.md

 ***Requirements***

-- The root directory MUST contain exactly one `mets.xml` file.
+- The root directory MUST contain exactly one `METS.xml` file.
-- The root directory MUST have the value of the `OBJID` attribute in the `mets.xml` header as directory name.
+- The root directory MUST have the value of the `OBJID` attribute in the `METS.xml` header as directory name.
 See [`mets/@OBJID`](#OBJID) for more details.
 - The root directory MUST contain exactly one `/metadata` directory.
 - The root directory MUST contain exactly one `/representations` directory.
 - The root directory MAY contain exactly one `/documentation` directory.
 - The root directory MAY contain exactly one `/schemas` directory.

-## mets.xml (file)
+## METS.xml (file)

 [Metadata Encoding and Transmission Standard](https://www.loc.gov/standards/mets/mets-home.html) (METS) is a metadata standard for encoding descriptive, administrative and structural metadata.
-In the case of the meemoo SIP, the `mets.xml` file's main purpose is to act as an inventory of the files and directories contained within.
+In the case of the meemoo SIP, the `METS.xml` file's main purpose is to act as an inventory of the files and directories contained within.
 Since it is situated at the package-level, it is also known as the _package METS file_.

-It should not be confused with the `mets.xml` files situated in their respective [representation folders](./6_structure_representation.html).
+It should not be confused with the `METS.xml` files situated in their respective [representation folders](./6_structure_representation.html).
-The package `mets.xml` file does not record the internal structure of the different representations in the `/representations` directory.
+The package `METS.xml` file does not record the internal structure of the different representations in the `/representations` directory.
-It only references the different `mets.xml` files contained in each `/representation_*` directory (where `*` is an integer indicating the number of different representations in the `/representation` directory).
+It only references the different `METS.xml` files contained in each `/representation_*` directory (where `*` is an integer indicating the number of different representations in the `/representation` directory).
-Each of the `mets.xml` files at the [representation level](./6_structure_representation.html) references its own internal structure.
+Each of the `METS.xml` files at the [representation level](./6_structure_representation.html) references its own internal structure.

 ### Elements and internal references

-A `mets.xml` file typically consists of a number of fixed elements, outlined below.
+A `METS.xml` file typically consists of a number of fixed elements, outlined below.
 Each of these elements is covered in a dedicated subsection in the remainder of this section.

 - `<mets>` element: the root tag; this element contains a number of attributes with information about the type of SIP and its identification.
 - `<metsHdr>` element: this tag mainly covers the agents (such as software or the CP) involved with the creation and submission process of the SIP.
 - `<dmdSec>` element: this tag contains descriptive metadata, either embedded within the tag or with a reference to an external metadata file.
 - `<amdSec>` element: this tag contains preservation metadata, either embedded within the tag or with a reference to an external metadata file.
-- `<fileSec>` element: this tag acts as an inventory of the files that comprise the digital object being described in the `mets.xml` file.
+- `<fileSec>` element: this tag acts as an inventory of the files that comprise the digital object being described in the `METS.xml` file.
 - `<structMap>` element: this tag organizes the digital content represented in the `<fileSec>`, `<dmdSec>`, and `<amdSec>` elements into a coherent hierarchical structure.
 This is important for a correct comprehension and navigation of digital content with complex relationships between the digital objects, such as newspapers.

 Some of these elements, or their child elements, are identified with an identifier, contained in the `@ID` attribute (see the requirements in the sections below).